priyanka-vuddemari/priyanka-vuddemari/README.md

 ## Hi there I'm Priyanka 👋

- 🔭 I’m currently working as a Test Automation and Test Ops Specialist
+ 🔭 I’m currently working as a Automation and Test Ops Specialist

  🌱 I’m currently learning Cloud automation tools